UniExeterRSE/LCAT-archived/README.md

-Setting up config.yml - this needs to be in the data directory root and has the database login (same as the server above) as well as paths to the source GeoJSON shapefiles, climate model data, deprivation csv files and network data:
+Setting up config.yml - this needs to be in the data directory root and has the database login (same as the server above) as well as paths to the source GeoJSON shapefiles, climate model data, deprivation csv files and network data.
+See the [docs for what to put in the config file and how to build the database](docs/sources.md)

-    user: "climate_geo_data"
-    password: "<insert password here>"
-    host: "localhost"
-    dbname: "climate_geo_data"
-    uk_cri_data_path: "path/to/uk-cri-climate/"
-    lsoa_data_shp: "path/to/wales-eng-lsoa/LSOA_2011_EW_BFC.shp"
-    msoa_data_shp: "path/to/msoa/Middle_Layer_Super_Output_Areas_December_2011_Generalised_Clipped_Boundaries_in_England_and_Wales.shp"
-    counties_data_shp: "path/to/counties/Counties_and_Unitary_Authorities_(December_2016)_Boundaries.shp"
-    imd_data_lsoa_csv: "path/to/imd2019lsoa.csv"
-    imd_data_msoa_csv: "path/to/imd2019_msoa_level_data.csv"
-    network_path: "path/to/network_csvs/"

-Building the data (this takes a long time):

-    $ cd data
-    $ source venv/bin/activate
-    $ ./build all

-There are also separate build commands to build/rebuilt parts one at time (see in the 'build' script).
-When running on a server, we don't want to overheat the datacentre and get complaints, so you can leave this running for several days at max 25% cpu:
+When running on a server, we don't want to overheat the datacentre and get complaints, so you can leave this running for long periods of time at max 25% cpu:

     $ nohup cpulimit -l 25 -- ./build all